robertkirkman/sm64ex-bbb-doc/README.md

 $ TARGET_BBB=1 BETTERCAMERA=1 EXTERNAL_DATA=1 TEXTURE_FIX=1 make
 ```

 17. Prepare an input device.
 As an example I use an official Nintendo GameCube controller with the official Nintendo USB GameCube Controller Adapter and ToadKing's open-source user-space driver.
-Plug the controller into the adapter, Connect the adapter to the BBB's USB A port via the black connector, then download, compile, and run the driver:
+Plug the controller into the adapter, Connect the adapter to the BBB's USB A port via the black connector, then download, compile, and run the driver.
+You only need to do this if you are using a GameCube Controller Adapter with vendor and device ID `057e:0337` as it appears in `lsusb`:

 ```
+$ lsusb
 $ cd
 $ git clone https://github.com/ToadKing/wii-u-gc-adapter.git
 $ cd wii-u-gc-adapter
+$ export CFLAGS="-O3 -flto -march=armv7-a -marm -mfpu=neon -mfloat-abi=hard -mtune=cortex-a8"
 $ make
 # ./wii-u-gc-adapter &
 ```